nikhil-RGB/turing-machine-generator/README.md

 #### Definition

 A Turing machine is a finite automaton that can read, write, and erase symbols on an infinitely long tape.
 The tape is divided into squares, and each square contains a symbol.
 The Turing machine can only read one symbol at a time, and it uses a set of rules (the transition function) to determine its next action based on the current state and the symbol it is reading.

-##### Components of a Turing Machine:
+##### Definitions for a Turing Machine:

-Machine Configurations (M-Configs): These represent the different states of the Turing machine.
+**Machine Configurations (M-Configs):** These represent the different states of the Turing machine.
 Each M-Config defines the current state of the machine.

-Scanned Symbols: These are the symbols read by the Turing machine from the tape at any given step.
+**Scanned Symbols:** These are the symbols read by the Turing machine from the tape at any given step.

-Actions: These actions determine what the Turing machine does based on the current M-Config and the scanned symbol.
+**Actions:** These actions determine what the Turing machine does based on the current M-Config and the scanned symbol.
 Actions can include writing a new symbol on the tape (represented as P followed by the symbol), moving the tape head left (L) or right (R), erasing a symbol (E), or transitioning to a new M-Config.

-Final M-Config: After performing the actions based on the scanned symbol and current M-Config, the Turing machine transitions to a new M-Config, representing its updated state.
+**New M-Config:** After performing the actions based on the scanned symbol and current M-Config, the Turing machine transitions to a new M-Config, representing its updated state.

 #### Operation of a Turing Machine:

-Initial Configuration: The Turing machine starts in an initial M-Config with the tape containing an initial sequence of symbols.
+**Initial Configuration:** The Turing machine starts in an initial M-Config with the tape containing an initial sequence of symbols.

-Processing: At each step, the Turing machine reads the symbol currently under the tape head (the scanned symbol).
+**Processing:** At each step, the Turing machine reads the symbol currently under the tape head (the scanned symbol).
 Based on the combination of the current M-Config and the scanned symbol, it performs specific actions, such as writing a new symbol, moving the tape head left or right, erasing a symbol, or transitioning to a new M-Config.

-Final Configuration: After processing each symbol, the Turing machine reaches a new M-Config, indicating the completion of one iteration.
-The current m-configuration is now assigned the value of this new m-config,and computations can continue as long as long there exists a pair of actions and final m-config for the combination of the current m-config and scanned symbol.
+**New Configuration:** After processing each symbol, the Turing machine reaches a new M-Config, indicating the completion of one iteration.
+The current m-configuration is now assigned the value of this new m-config,and computations can continue as long as long there exists a pair of actions and new m-config for the combination of the current m-config and scanned symbol.

-##### Some Additional Definitions:

-Complete Configuration: The combination of the current M-Config and the scanned symbol at any step is called the complete configuration of the Turing machine.

-Behaviour: The sequence of actions and final M-Configs reached by the Turing machine as it processes the input symbols is called the behaviour of the machine.

 #### Example Table for a Turing Machine:
 Consider a simple example of a Turing machine that prints the sequence 101010.....